 In our home, we purchased a glass top stove in 1997 when we completely remodeled the (very old) kitchen.
 At that time, the range we selected boasted the latest and greatest technology which included a glass top cooking surface.
 We were upgrading from a tiny 1950’s stove (see picture below) that while it seemed to fit very well with the orange, 1970’s style wallpaper and canary yellow cabinets (no kidding), it was not something we regretted replacing!

-While this new range was awesome (so nice not to have to clean up messes under coil burners anymore!) and has served us well for many years, it recently came time to replace it when problems developed that were beyond repair.
+While this new range was awesome (so nice not to have to clean up messes under coil burners anymore!) and has served us well for many years, it recently came time to replace it when problems developed.

 Since we had upgraded to the best technology many years earlier with good results, we thought we should probably do so again.
-This involved purchase of an induction stove with all the bells and whistles to hopefully make my many hours spent in the kitchen each week that much more efficient.
+This involved purchase of an induction stove with all the bells and whistles.
+The upgrade hopefully would make my many hours spent in the kitchen even more efficient.

-Since gas is not an option for our neighborhood, electric was our only choice.
+Since gas is not an option for our neighborhood, electric is our only choice.
 We made the rounds to Best Buy, Home Depot and online to see what was available.

-We eventually settled on a stainless steel induction stove that had nearly all the latest technology of the (amazing but ridiculously expensive) Viking stoves that celebrity chefs use but with a much more reasonable pricetag.
+We eventually settled on a stainless steel induction stove.
+It offered nearly all the latest technology of the (amazing but ridiculously expensive) Viking stoves that celebrity chefs use but with a much more reasonable pricetag.

 This is the induction stove we picked (I was not given permission to use the actual photo).
 I particularly liked the extra large knobs, and oversized glasstop that prevented spills from trickling down the crack between the stove and the countertop.
 It was exactly what I was looking for.